 The 4Forty also has the sweat guide, which is another ‘nice to have’ feature on the helmet!

 The Chronicle has much the same.
 The riders’ goggles or glasses can be stored beneath the visor, and the visor is again a good length.
 It has a Roc Loc retention system which is probably one of the easiest fitting systems I have used.
 It seems to have infinite tightening notches, so you can get the ideal fit every time.

 The Bell 4Forty vs Giro Chronicle comparison has shown that they are both very good helmets.
 It is hard to go a day out in the bike park without seeing a Bell or Giro helmet.
 So you know they are brands to trust.

 They are both helmets we would happily take out riding on the trails all day, knowing that our heads will be protected and comfortable all day.
 While they do not provide the safety of full downhill helmets, they are exceptionally safe helmets with great rear coverage and MIPS integration.

 While the two helmets are very similar, there are some notable differences.
 The Chronicle is technically the safer of the two, ever so slightly.
 As it has greater coverage of the head, particularly around the back of the head.
 It is also considered by many as the more comfortable and better ventilated of the two helmets.
 In saying this, I wouldn’t rule out the 4Forty just yet.

 The Bell 4Forty has several features that have been extracted from the more advanced Bell Sixer.
 This includes the sweat guide, float fit retention system, and the No-Twist Tri-Glides.
 And while these don’t play a huge role in deciding on a helmet, you do get a more premium helmet for the price.

-In terms of a winner, the Chronicle takes the win here.
+In our opinion, the Chronicle takes the win here.
 The main criteria in choosing a helmet are safety, comfort and ventilation, which the Chronicle edges over the 4Forty for.